 Heuristic evaluations aren't a one-and-done analysis.
 Their findings can be used alongside other usability tests to uncover fresh insights.

-For example, after you address the feedback from a heuristic evaluation, you can check out your product usage reports to measure the success of your changes.
+For example, after addressing the feedback from a heuristic evaluation, you can check out your product usage reports to measure the success of your changes.

 If you notice areas of lower usage, you can then point out those aspects to evaluators.

-Heuristic evaluations then provide product developers with qualitative feedback.
-This can help explain trends appearing in product usage reports.
+Heuristic evaluations also provide product developers with qualitative feedback.
+This helps explain trends appearing in product usage reports.

-The specifics of a heuristic evaluation will vary based on the type of service or application you're testing.
-However, there is a set of seven common steps that can help you run an effective evaluation.
+The specifics of a heuristic evaluation vary based on the type of service or application you're testing.
+However, I recommend following these seven common steps to run an effective evaluation:

 How to Run a Heuristic Evaluation